osvaldopina/linkbuilder/docs.md

 ### 5.1.
 User defined parameter types
 The framework recognizes annotations that allow methods on controllers to respond to HTTP calls (@RequestParam, @RequestParam), but Spring allows user-created types to be used as parameters in the controller.
-A simple example is the Pageable type used for pagination.
+An example is the Pageable type used for pagination.

 There is no way to know how to use these types to create the templates associated with the methods, nor how to know how to replace these types in the uri templates.